upstash/purple-squirrel/README.md

   4. Think of a name and select a region close to your users, Embedding Model, Dimensions and Metric should be set like below.<br/>
   ![create-index](https://github.com/user-attachments/assets/9029637a-5dd5-4b4a-b800-9c9332332d42)
   5. Click Next -> Click Create.
-  6. Fill the following environment variables in Vercel, which can be found and copied in your index page:
+  6. Fill the following environment variables in your `.env` file, which can be found and copied in your index page:
       * UPSTASH_VECTOR_REST_URL: Your endpoint
       * UPSTASH_VECTOR_REST_TOKEN<br/>
       ![env-index](https://github.com/user-attachments/assets/71a1f771-a3f5-4fcb-8e9d-4fcf871119a9)
   7. Switch to [QStash tab in Console](https://console.upstash.com/qstash)
-  8. Fill the following environment variables in Vercel, which can be found and copied in your QStash page:
+  8. Fill the following environment variables in your `.env` file, which can be found and copied in your QStash page:
       * QSTASH_URL
       * QSTASH_TOKEN<br/>
       ![env-qstash](https://github.com/user-attachments/assets/64a30afa-3f69-46d0-85e8-98bb9b7c6c7b)